Enhanced Athermal Phonon Responsivity in a Kinetic Inductance Detector with Integrated Phonon Collectors: Abstract

 \section{Abstract}

 Cryogenic phonon detectors are adopted in light dark matter searches and coherent elastic neutrino-nucleus scattering experiments as they can achieve low energy thresholds.
-The phonon mediated sensing of silicon particle absorbers has already been proved with Kinetic Inductance Detectors (KIDs), acting both as sensors and athermal phonon absorbers at the same time.
-In this work we present the design and the performance of an improved detector, where the KID acts only as sensor and is coupled to dedicated phonon collectors.
-The separation between the detector and the collectors increases the variation of the quasi-particle density within the device, thereby enhancing its responsivity.
+The phonon mediated sensing of silicon particle absorbers has already been proved with Kinetic Inductance Detectors (KIDs), acting both as sensors and athermal phonon absorbers.
+In this work we present the design and the performance of an improved detector design.
+In this architecture, the KID acts only as sensor and is coupled to dedicated phonon collectors.
+When a signal is coming from the substrate, the presence of a separated collector allows to detect an higher increase of quasi-particles density, thereby enhancing its responsivity.
 The meander of the KID is composed of a $77 \,\mathrm{nm}$ trilayer wire of Aluminum-Titanium-Aluminum, while the phonon collectors are made of a $100\,\mathrm{nm}$ Aluminum layer and act as quasi-particles funnels.
 Inside the collectors, the absorbed athermal phonons generate quasi-particles which, after diffusion, are trapped in the lower-gap superconducting trilayer.
-The performance of this setup is compared to that of a standard phonon-mediated KID, showing an increase in responsivity by around a factor of five.
+The performance of this setup is compared to that of a standard phonon-mediated KID, showing an increased phonon collection efficiency by a factor of around 7.

-Experiments searching for direct light dark matter interaction~\cite{cresst, edelwiss_III, Soudan} or coherent elastic neutrino-nucleus scattering~\cite{gram_scale, Chooz, ricochet, miner, coherent} address two main technological challenges: the need for high sensitivity to nuclear recoils and the scaling of the instrumented target mass.
+Experiments searching for direct light dark matter interaction~\cite{cresst, edelwiss_III, Soudan} or coherent elastic neutrino-nucleus scattering~\cite{gram_scale, Chooz, ricochet, miner, coherent, conus} address two main challenges: the need for high sensitivity to nuclear recoils and the scaling of the target mass.